tylertitsworth/5th-age-srd/Classes/Monk.md

 #### Epic Feat

-Damage by your shadow double is either holy or negative energy damage (choose when you take the feat).
+Damage by your shadow double is either radiant or necrotic damage (choose when you take the feat).

 #### Ki Power